hphelion/documentation/cloudos/prepare.cloudtypes.md

 Based on your choice, you should then capture various details about your environment.

 Depending on which type of cloud you need to deploy, you may need support from your IT administrator to correctly capture information about your environment.
-After you have captured the requisite information about your environment and completed the setup of the HP Cloud OS Administration Node
+After you have captured the requisite information about your environment and completed the setup of the HP Helion Cloud OS Administration Node
 (Admin Node), you will be able to start deploying the services that make up your cloud.

 If you are interested in creating a public cloud, start in the